Poketan567/command-calc/README.md

 ## Controls

 For the Values, both whole numbers and decimals are supported.

-For Pi, type in "pi" **(Must be in lowercase!)**
+For Pi, type in "pi".

-For Addition, type in "+".
+- For Addition, type in "+" or "plus".
-For Subtraction, type in "-".
+- For Subtraction, type in "-" or "minus".
-For Multiplication, type in "*".
+- For Multiplication, type in "*" or "times".
-For Division, type in "/".
+- For Division, type in "/", "divide", or "divided".

 If you have suggestions, please let me know!
 Enjoy!